 Here’s a modern, ultra-condensed, tall sans-serif with extra ligatures for loads of variation with your creative design.
 Try it with sports headlines, business card designs, packaging, album covers, and more.
 Talking comes with uppers, lowers, numbers, punctuation, ligatures, multilingual support, and web font.

-Lion & Hare is a compressed, modern, industrial-style font that screams power and strength.
+Lion & Hare is a very tall, compressed, modern, industrial-style font that screams power and strength.
 Perfect for page layouts, headlines, editorial design, posters, and album covers.
-This readable design includes six styles from skinny letters to bold, upper- and lowercase letters, numbers, punctuation, multilingual support, plus two bonus fonts.
+This readable design includes six styles from tall skinny letters to bold, upper- and lowercase letters, numbers, punctuation, multilingual support, plus two bonus fonts.

 The exaggerated ascenders and shortened descenders of this squared-off, rounded-edge, condensed-style serif make it a stand out choice for your eye-catching social media posts, blog headers, posters, logos, and t-shirt designs.
 Tallios comes with uppercase, lowercase, numbers, punctuation, and web font.